Březina (Rokycany District): Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Neo-Gothic reconstruction of the ruin of the original Březina Castle was made in the 19th century, and the castle became known as Salon.
+Neo-Gothic reconstructions of the ruin of the original Březina Castle were made in the 19th century, and the castle became known as Salon.
 It is a landmark of Březina located on a hill above the village.

-The new Březina Castle from the 19th century is still owned by the Sternbergs and is not accessible to the public.
+The new Březina Castle was built in the Empire style in 1790–1808.
+The Sternbergs owned it until 1949, when it was confiscated by the state.
+Until 2002, the castle housed a forestry training school.
+In 1990, the castle was returned to the Sternbergs.